-Jamaican gungo peas soup – this light and hearty soup is a copy cat version that’s vegan style with yam, callaloo and sweet potatoes
+Jamaican gungo peas soup/pigeon pea soup – a vegan style light and hearty legume soup is a copy cat version with yam, callaloo and sweet potatoes for nutritional density

-During the summer period soup is probably the last thing on your mind.
+During the summer period Jamaican gungo peas soup (aka pigeon pea soup) is probably the last thing on your mind.
 I know when I’m feeling overly warm the last thing on my mind is to consume something that’s hot – are you crazy?
 My body would feel like a furnace, just thinking about it sends on a hot flush.

 Lately I’ve been looking at a few recipes to add to my website, something that is passable yet uncommon over the summer time which brought me to this Jamaican gungo peas soup.
 While I know most of you guys are sipping on smoothies, pimms and chomping on healthy salads.
 I thought I might be able to get away with slipping in this Jamaican gungo peas soup – it’s tasty, brimming with tropical flavours and filling too!